-Dyslexia affects affects many students, meaning they have this different way of learning and processing information.
+Dyslexia affects many students, meaning they have this different way of learning and processing information.
 In this Studyclix guide, Dyslexia expert Sascha Roos explains that the key to studying effectively for a Dyslexic student is to get an understanding of your learning style.

 What is Dyslexia?